 Lead Your Generation

-The interdisciplinary environmental science program offers a rigorous learning experience in the classroom, the laboratory, and the field.
+The interdisciplinary environmental science program at Valpo offers a rigorous learning experience in the classroom, the laboratory, and the field.
 Graduate with the scientific foundation, technological tools, critical thinking and communication skills, to lead your generation in a changing world.

 Northern Indiana is a living laboratory.